Driving Biological Projects

 University of Wisconsin

 The Bement Lab studies cytoskeletal organization and signaling.
-In order to help them detect particular patterns in microscopy images, we have developed a number of CellProfiler plugins, including plugins for scrambling pixels to destroy pre-existing structure and calculating the optimal variance sizes and variance metrics within an image.
+To help them detect particular patterns in microscopy images, we have developed several CellProfiler plugins, including plugins for scrambling pixels to destroy pre-existing structures and calculating the optimal variance sizes and variance metrics within an image.

 Amy Shaub Maddox